-Allergy season is in full bloom and many people are experiencing some symptoms associated with allergies.
-These symptoms can range from mild to severe and affect all sort of areas in our bodies, as well as in our daily lives.
-One of the most common issues associated with allergies is eustachian tube dysfunction.
+From chilly weather to allergies, many people experience symptoms associated with colds and sinuses.
+These symptoms can range from mild to severe and affect all sorts of areas in our bodies as well as in our daily lives.
+One of the most common symptoms is eustachian tube dysfunction.

-Our ears are comprised for 3 parts: the outer ear, the middle ear, and the inner ear.
-All 3 of these parts need to be working properly for us to hear effectively.
-As our allergies act up, out middle ear is particularly susceptible to issues.
-This can be due to dysfunction of our eustachian tubes.
-The most common cause of eustachian tube dysfunction is excessive mucus and inflammation.
-This excess mucus and inflammation of the tube can be caused by allergies as well as a cold, the flu, or a sinus infection.
+We have three main parts of our ears: the outer ear, the middle ear, and the inner ear.
+All three of these parts need to be working properly for us to hear effectively.
+As our allergies act up, the middle ear is susceptible to issues, particularly due to dysfunction of our eustachian tubes.
+The most common cause of eustachian tube dysfunction is excessive mucus and inflammation of the tube caused by a cold, the flu, a sinus infection, or allergies.

 The eustachian tube is a small passageway that connects the upper part of your throat (pharynx) to your middle ears.
-The purpose of our eustachian tubes is to equalize the pressure in our middle ear.
-When you sneeze, swallow, or yawn, our eustachian tubes are supposed to open to allow air to flow in and out.
-But sometimes one, or both of our eustachian tubes is plugged and the eustachian tubes cannot open.
-This is called eustachian tube dysfunction.
+The purpose of our eustachian tubes is to equalize pressure in our middle ear.
+Sneezing, swallowing, or yawning will usually force open the eustachian tubes to allow air to flow in and out.
+But sometimes one or both of our eustachian tubes is plugged and the eustachian tubes cannot open.
+This is called eustachian tube dysfunction or ETD for short.
 When this happens, sounds can become muffled and your ear may feel full.
 You may also experience ear pain or other symptoms.

 Some common complaints of those with eustachian tube dysfunction are:

-- Plugged or full sensation of your ears
+- Plugged or full sensation in your ears

 - Muffled hearing